Tarsiciosh/EssentialFeed/NOTES.md

 } catch {
     XCTFaile(...
 }
-- TS becuase of the dispatch group
+- TS becuase of the dispatch group previous implementations that internally calls the old methods
 - in CoreDataFeedStore:
 - create a new method performSync<R>(_ action: (NSManagedObjectContext) -> Result<R, Error> ) throws -> R {
     //it does not retain the closure